guilleixy/saight/README.md

     source venv/bin/activate
     ```
 3. **Install the dependencies**
-    After activating the virtual environment, use pip to install the Ultralytics library.
+    After activating the virtual environment, use pip to install the Ultralytics and the Supervision libraries.
     ```bash
     pip install ultralytics
+    ```
+    ```bash
+    pip install supervision
     ```
 ## Usage